 Cultural Alliance of York County Equity Action Plan

 Beginning in 2017, the Cultural Alliance of York County has been in the process of creating and implementing an Equity Action Plan with the guidance of local expert trainers, and participation in the Confronting Racism Coalition.
-In the spirit of transparency and accountability we felt it important to share our equity action plan publicly as well as the resources that we have been putting into use around transformational change for our organization.

 A Definition of Equity